General Board of the United States Navy

-The General Board of the United States Navy was an advisory body of the United States Navy, somewhat akin to a naval general staff and somewhat not.
+The General Board of the United States Navy was an advisory body of the United States Navy, somewhat akin to a naval general staff.
 The General Board was established by general order 544, issued on March 13, 1900 by Secretary of the Navy John Davis Long.
 The order was officially recognized by Congress in 1916.
 The General Board was disbanded in 1951.

 Origins

 "The war with Spain had underlined the need for adequate staff work and the success of the War Board had pointed the way for the future.
 Among the most persistent advocates of a general staff for the Navy was Captain Henry C. Taylor.
 He had first laid plans for such a staff before Roosevelt in May 1897; now in 1900 he brought the idea once more to the attention of Secretary Long.
 Long, however, was reluctant to risk a fight with his entrenched bureau chiefs, hesitant about allowing the professional officers wide powers outside civilian control, and rightly dubious whether Congress could be brought to approve the scheme.
 Consequently he compromised, and in March 1900 created a Board, known as the General Board, which possessed no executive functions, but was to serve as a purely advisory council which was constitutionally confined to considering such problems of strategy as the Secretary of the Navy might refer to it."